Size ranking: 40th

 Pan, a playful creature of uncertain parentage, spent much of his time chasing females or sleeping it off with a siesta.
 He could frighten people with his loud shout, which is the origin of the word ‘panic’.
 One of his offspring was Crotus, identified with the constellation Sagittarius.
 Pan’s attempted seduction of the nymph Syrinx failed when she turned herself into a handful of reeds.
-As he clutched the reeds the wind blew through them, creating an enchanting sound.
+This transformation led to a happy discovery: as he clutched the reeds the wind blew through them, creating an enchanting sound.
 Pan selected reeds of different lengths and stuck them together with wax to form the famous pipes of Pan, also called the syrinx.

 Pan came to the rescue of the gods on two separate occasions.
 During the battle of the gods and the Titans, Pan blew a conch shell to help put the enemy to flight.
 According to Eratosthenes his connection with the conch shell accounts for his fishy nature in the sky, although Hyginus says somewhat absurdly that it is because he hurled shellfish at the enemy.
 On a later occasion, Pan shouted a warning to the gods that the monster Typhon was approaching, sent by Mother Earth (Gaia) against the gods.
 At Pan’s suggestion the gods disguised themselves as animals to elude the monster.
 Pan himself took refuge in a river, turning the lower part of his body into a fish.
 It was on this same occasion that Aphrodite and her son Eros jumped into the same river, said by Hyginus to have been the Euphrates, and were turned into two fish, represented by the constellation Pisces.